lhapaipai/maplibre-theme/README.md

 It is not recommended to modify css variables for media queries `@media (forced-colors: active) and (prefers-color-scheme: light)` and `@media (forced-colors: active)`.
 If you find inconsistencies, open an issue or submit a PR instead.

-note: define your colors as just the color channel so we can work with the opacity modifier syntax [TailwindCSS explanation](https://tailwindcss.com/docs/customizing-colors#using-css-variables).

 ## Custom icon set